-As science becomes increasingly global and collaborative, researchers' dependence on fast and reliable data and communication links continues to grow.
+As science becomes increasingly global and recommendations were the provision of a more usercollaborative, researchers' dependence on fast and reliable data and communication links continues to grow.
 Research and Education (R&E) networks are designed to meet these demands, providing high-speed and reliable internet links to support applications and experiments crucial to research.